nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 *   It only accepts one `.txt` file (other file extensions will be supported in a future version).
 *   If the option `-wph` is not specified, the average translator's speed will be used to generate three estimation timings for you to consider.

-> :bulb: Remember to specify the script file extension.
+> :bulb: Remember to specify the file extension.
 For example, `script.txt` and not `script`.

-> :bulb: Ensure the script file has been placed in your workspace folder as indicated in the diagram below.
+> :bulb: Ensure the script file has been placed in the current workspace folder as indicated in the diagram below.
 <br/><br/>![Estimate Folder Structure Diagram](images/Estimate-Folder-Structure-Diagram.png)

 <br/>